dominickgrodkowski/dominickgrodkowski/README.md

-u# Welcome to Dominick Grodkowski's GitHub! 👋
+Welcome to Dominick Grodkowski's GitHub! 👋

 ## 👨‍💻 About Me
 I am a dynamic professional with a profound passion for **web development** and a strong background in **Big Data**.
 With three years in the tech industry, I specialize in creating user-centric, engaging websites and am focused on leveraging my frontend development expertise to craft visually appealing digital experiences.